 Listen to the 6sense story or read the (edited) transcript below

 Writer delivers a generative AI platform for enterprises, supporting use cases across companies, including for marketing, support, product, HR, and more.
 Writer integrates with enterprise data sources and delivers accurate content that’s fine-tuned on an organization’s brand, messaging, and company facts.

 Latané Conant is chief market officer at 6sense and is passionate about empowering marketing leaders with effective technology, predictive insights, and thought leadership so they can confidently lead their teams, company, and industry into the future.
-Read or listen to the story of how Latané and team use Writer to scale content, fuel growth, and reinforce the 6sense brand voice across every written asset.
+Read or listen to the story of how Latané and team use Writer to scale content, fuel growth, and reinforce the 6sense voice across every written asset.

 Tell us about 6sense — the company’s value to its customers and how the brand has evolved.